shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Doesn't have access to source so can't use that as part of a hash
 * Probably doesn't have access to dependencies
 * Having some indirection between a request and a result is a useful feature
-* Ideally can be manipulated
+* Ideally can be manipulated and altered without significant tooling
-* Can serialize out results, potentially on demand
 * Generated source may need to be identified in some other way than the source itself

-It should be possible to write out a 'runtime shader cache' into the same format as used for persistant cache.
-It may be harder to use such a cache without Slang tooling, because the mapping from compilation options to keys is probably not simple.
+It should be possible to serialize out a 'runtime shader cache' into the same format as used for persistant cache.
+It may be harder to use such a cache without Slang tooling, because the mapping from compilation options to keys is not simple.

 Status
 ------